EBITDA: Full Form, Meaning, Formula, Calculation, & Importance in Business

 • It provides a comparative analysis among businesses in different tax brackets, industries or capital structures.
 It helps investors and analysts to assess the performance of any company.

 • It helps in evaluating any company's ability to cover interest expenses.
-Kotak Mahindra Bank must gauge the company's creditworthiness before providing a business loan.
+It is an important factor for banks like Kotak Mahindra Bank to gauge the company's creditworthiness to provide a Business Loan.

 What are the uses of EBITDA?